harvard-cns/cs145-20-project4/README.md

 **Traces:** In order to check the flow size distribution for both Memcached and Iperf, we need to generate a trace that separate the traffic of those two applications.
 Please generate a trace file running Memcached on host `h1-h8`, and running Iperf on host `h9-h16`.
 The trace lasts for 60 seconds.
 Name it **trace2.txt**.

 **Traffic data collection:** Use `tcpdump` to dump packet information.
 Note that you need to run `tcpdump` to collect traffic trace for each host.
 Think about on which interfaces it is required to run `tcpdump`.
+You can also use `tcpdump` to read pcap files.

 **Analayze the tcpdump data:**
 	You are supposed to write scripts that extract flow size information from the tcpdump traces.
 The packet information from `tcpdump` looks like